 My son and I laughed and laughed over the way the author drew the hedgehog’s quills poking out of the mitten.
 This was such a creative touch!

-Learning Ideas and Activities for The Mitten
+Learning Activities for The Mitten by Jan Brett

 Use a few of these ideas and questions to extend the learning of The Mitten.
 Adding the “extras” can often be what makes the book memorable for years later!